zonneplan/KiBot/README.md

     - `regex`: [string='None'] Regular expression to match the text for the error we want to exclude.
     - *regexp*: Alias for regex.
 - `ignore_unconnected`: [boolean=false] Option for `run_drc`.
 Ignores the unconnected nets.
 Useful if you didn't finish the routing.
-- `pcb_replace`: [dict] Replaces tags in the schematic.
+- `pcb_replace`: [dict] Replaces tags in the PCB.
 I.e. to insert the git hash or last revision date.
         This is useful for KiCad 5, use `set_text_variables` when using KiCad 6.
         This pre-flight modifies the PCB.
 Even when a back-up is done use it carefully.
   * Valid keys: